kmorales13/wondertax-calculator/README.md

 ## Possible Improvements

-While the Tax Calculator App is fully functional, there are several areas for potential improvement:
+While the WonderTax Calculator is fully functional, there are several areas for potential improvement:

 1. **Enhanced Input Validation:** Implement more comprehensive validation rules and user feedback mechanisms to guide users in entering valid data.